Citi Credit Cards with Great Reviews

 Citibank's credit score requirement is good credit or better for most cards (700+ credit score recommended).
 One exception is the Citi® Secured Mastercard® because it is designed for people with less than 3 years of credit history, which is considered limited credit.

-Keep in mind that it's best to wait to apply for a card until you meet the credit score requirement.
+Keep in mind that it's best to wait to apply for a given card until you meet the credit score requirement.
 You can check your credit score for free on WalletHub.

 Finally, keep in mind that lenders might use a different score when deciding whether to approve you for a financial product and approval is never guaranteed.